MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/pipelines/sprint-171-update.md

 ### Additional agent platform: ARM64

 We added Linux/ARM64 to the list of supported platforms for the Azure Pipelines agent.
-Although the code changes were minimal, a lot of behind-the-scenes work had to be completed first.
-This was one of the most-liked, most-commented-on issues in the agent GitHub repository for the past 18 months, and we're excited to announce its release!
+Although the code changes were minimal, a lot of behind-the-scenes work had to be completed first, and we're excited to announce its release!

 ### Tag filter support for pipeline resources